Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 ```

 #### Random
 This composite is not necessarily a feature of every behaviour trees system.
-My implementation of the random composite executes only one of it's children, a randomized one or the node from the last time if it returned running.
-The random node itself return value mirrors the one of the selected child.
-The children also have weights attached to them which are used to make the more or less probable to get executed.
+My implementation of the random composite executes only one of it's children, a randomized one or the node from the last iteration if it returned *Running*.
+The random node's return-value mirrors the one of the selected child.
+The children also have weights attached to them which are used to make the children nodes more or less probable to get executed.

 ```cs
 public class Random : Node {